karlvr/consistent.js/README.md

 What Consistent doesn’t do
 --------------------------

 Consistent doesn’t create DOM nodes.
 There are great tools for creating DOM nodes, such as simply using jQuery or using a templating engine such as Mustache or Hogan (which I’ve used in the examples).
 You can easily create new DOM nodes and then bind a new Consistent scope to them.
-Note that Consistent does in fact create DOM nodes if you create them in templates; however see the [templating section](#templating) for advice about that.
+Note that Consistent does in fact create DOM nodes if you create them in repeat blocks or templates; however see the [templating section](#templating) for advice about that.

 Consistent doesn’t do any Ajax.
 Consistent scopes can be easily populated from an Ajax JSON response, and their data can be easily exported for sending to a server.
 Look at the `scope.$.merge(object)` and `scope.$.model()` functions, respectively.